gispatial/TCReactNative/README.md

 $ npm install or $ yarn

+Please makes sure to install Cocoapods by
+CD > ios and $ pod install

+Then return back to the root install CD .. and run below command

-Compiles and hot-reloads for development:
+It Compiles and hot-reloads for development:

-- npm run serve
-- yarn serve
+- npx react-native run-ios

   Note that the development build is not optimized.
   To create a production build, run yarn build.